Want to start a Diabetes Prevention Program at your pharmacy?

 While community pharmacies are in an ideal position to deliver and expand the National DPP, there are several costs associated with participation and ultimately obtaining recognition.
 Without even considering applying to become a Medicare Diabetes Prevention Program supplier to earn the ability to bill Medicare for classes, these costs include: lifestyle coach training, data collection, and patient recruitment/retention.

-ADCES is providing the prerequisite lifestyle coach training approved by the CDC to select pharmacy staff who will deliver National DPP to their patients.
+ADCES provided the prerequisite lifestyle coach training approved by the CDC to select pharmacy staff who delivered National DPP to their patients.

-OmniSYS is making their platform available to participating pharmacies.
+OmniSYS made their platform available to participating pharmacies.
 The platform facilitates intervention, documentation, and education for submission to CDC to obtain preliminary recognition status.
-All documentation will adhere strictly to the parameters set forth by the HIPAA Privacy Compliance Agreement for Business Associates.
+All documentation adhered strictly to the parameters set forth by the HIPAA Privacy Compliance Agreement for Business Associates.